-The PAPFor programme in the OKKPS landscape is implemented by the Wild Chimpanzee Foundation in collaboration with Tacugama Chimpanzee Sanctuary.
-Both partners work closely with the national park services and governments of Guinea and Sierra Leone.
-The programme is developing synergies with the USAID-funded WABILED project, and private partners such as Winning Consortium, Simandou Railway and Rio Tinto.
-Particular emphasis is placed on working with decentralised and deconcentrated entities in the prefectures of Mamou and Kindia in Guinea, and the districts of Koinadugu and Karene in Sierra Leone.
+The PAPFor programme in the OKKPS landscape was implemented by the Wild Chimpanzee Foundation in collaboration with Tacugama Chimpanzee Sanctuary.
+Both partners worked closely with the national park services and governments of Guinea and Sierra Leone.
+The programme developed synergies with the USAID-funded WABILED project, and private partners such as Winning Consortium, Simandou Railway and Rio Tinto.
+Particular emphasis was placed on working with decentralised and deconcentrated entities in the prefectures of Mamou and Kindia in Guinea, and the districts of Koinadugu and Karene in Sierra Leone.